hathora/builder/README.md

 ## Frontend

 One of rtag's most powerful prototyping features is the generated debug app, which lets you interact with your application and test your backend logic without writing any frontend code.
-Furthurmore, rtag provides ways to incrementally add custom presentation logic as you become ready for it.
+Furthermore, rtag provides ways to incrementally add custom presentation logic as you become ready for it.

 ### Plugins